Ezequiel Tovar Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in MLB.

-- The Pirates' 4.23 team ERA ranks 14th across all league pitching staffs.
+- The Pirates' 4.16 team ERA ranks 12th among all league pitching staffs.

-- Pirates pitchers combine to rank 15th in baseball in home runs allowed (19 total, 1.1 per game).
+- Pirates pitchers combine to rank 15th in baseball in home runs given up (20 total, 1.1 per game).

-- Velasquez gets the start for the Pirates, his fourth of the season.
-He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.
+- The Pirates will send Oviedo (1-1) out for his fourth start of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts through 18 1/3 innings pitched.

-- His most recent time out came on Thursday against the St. Louis Cardinals, when the right-hander threw six scoreless innings while allowing three hits.
+- In his most recent appearance on Saturday, the righty tossed seven innings against the St. Louis Cardinals, giving up one earned run while surrendering six hits.

-- The 30-year-old has an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
-Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.